ethanrubio/flexboxpatterns/README.md

 `npm run build`

-I've chosen to write the styles with SCSS since it's widely adopted and I've found that it makes me more productive.
-This command will compile the SCSS into CSS and add various vendor-prefixed properties.
-Open up `dist/index.html` to see a demo page of the various flexbox patterns in the browser.
+Runs a bash script to compile the necessary files to the dist folder